 - First, pick a criterion for analysis from the Analysis By list.
-The options are: All, Host, Component, Test, Test for Host, Test for Component, Descriptor, Descriptor for Component, Policy, and Time Constraints.
+The options are: All, Host, Component, Test, Test for Host, Test for Component, Descriptor, Descriptor for Component, Policy, Time Constraints and Wild Card.

 For instance, if the All option is chosen, then the complete details of all policies configured – i.e., the policy names, the policy specification, and the elements they are applied to - will be displayed (see Figure 1).

 Likewise, if the Hosts option is chosen from the Analysis By list, then you can either pick the Host for which you want to perform maintenance analysis or perform the analysis across All hosts.
 To pick a particular host, you can use the Search text box.
 Here, you can specify the whole/part of the host name to search for and click the ‘magnifying glass’ icon to search for hosts that match the specified search string.
 If such hosts are found, they will be displayed in the Host list, from which you can quickly select the host of interest to you.
 If you then click the Show Analysis button, the complete details of all policies that apply to the chosen host will appear (see Figure 2).

 By default, the Host option is not available for a user possessing the MonitorWithLimitedAdmin privilege.
 If such a user wants to analyze the maintenance policies based on the hosts, then he/she should do the following:

 - Open the eg_maintenance.ini file available in the <eG_INSTALL_DIR>\manager\config folder.

 - Set the showHostForLimitedAdmin to yes.
 By default, this flag is set to No.

 - Finally, save the file.

 This will ensure that the Host option is listed in the Analysis by list.